 - To share your work with other people, you will use Pinterest, a digital board where you can publish your tasks and share them with your classmates.

 Throughout the project, your teacher may award you with a badge from Open Badges in case of excellent performance.

 Your progress on this project will be assessed according to the following criteria:

 - Teacher's evaluation: your teacher will use the assessment rubrics to evaluate your work on the missions and the final challenge.
 This will be 40% of the final mark.

-- 'Rubric for assessing your digital site' ,where you will publish all your work of this and other projects.
+- 'Rubric for assessing your digital site' (download in editable odt format, download in pdf) This refers to your Weebly site where you will publish all your work of this and other projects.

 - Peer evaluation: you will assess other partners by creating your own assessment sheet with the items that you consider as appropriate or by using the assessment rubrics listed above.
 This will be 20% of the final mark.

-- You will self-evaluate the final outcome using the document 'Rubric for assessing the project'.
-This rubric brings together the main criteria for assessing your missions and challenge and it is a 20% of the final mark.
+- You will self-evaluate the final outcome using the document 'Rubric for assessing the project' (download in editable odt format, download in pdf) This rubric brings together the main criteria for assessing your missions and challenge and it is a 20% of the final mark.

 - Teacher's observation in class based on your degree of participation in the project and how well you perform all the missions will be 20%.

 As you can see, you will get entirely involved in this project by acquiring, creating and sharing contents as well as assessing both, your own and your classmates' learning process.